 Top marks dominate busy weekend of LMU track, including a pair of marks that currently rank in NCAA's top-25.

-Scott Guerrero is in his 15th season as the head coach of LMU Men's and Women's Cross Country and Track & Field.
+Scott Guerrero is in his 16th season as the head coach of LMU Men's and Women's Cross Country and Track & Field in 2013-14.

 Guerrero has spent a decade and a half building the Lions' distance running program, including the addition of men's and women's track & field as NCAA sanctioned sports in the spring of 2006.
 Over the past fifteen years he has built the program from the bottom up, taking it from being virtually unknown to a distance force in the West Coast Conference and an rising program in the western region.

 The 2011-12 campaign resulted in fantastic achievements for LMU Cross Country & Track.
 The teams were led by the individual accomplishments of Tara Erdmann who finished her collegiate career with her sixth and seventh All-American honors, in cross-country and indoor track respectively.
 Erdmann's remarkable season included a record third individual West Coast Conference championship, breaking her own conference record by 20 seconds finishing the course in 20:01.
 She also swept the WCC Runner of the Month award, winning it each month during the 2011 cross-country season.
 Erdmann finished the school year by being named the LMU Female Athlete of the Year for a second time and nearly qualified for the 2012 London Olympics in the 5k.

 The teams had great performances in cross-country as the women won at the Asics Season Opener, UC Riverside Invitational, and placed third at the Vanguard Invitational, while the men also gained a victory at the UC Riverside Invite and finished third at the Titan Invitational.